Debojyoti7/Solar_Energy_Prediction_SRRA/README.md

 ##  Citation

-If you find our work (i.e. the code, the theory/concept, or the dataset) useful in your research or development activities, please cite our paper as follows:
+If you find our work (i.e. the code, the theory/concept, or the dataset) useful for your research or development activities, please consider citing our work as follows:

 ~~~
 @article{CHAKRABORTY2023277,